 The Notes will initially be issued to investors only in book-entry form.
 The Notes sold in reliance on Regulation S under the Securities Act will be initially in the form of one or more fully-registered global notes, or the Regulation S global notes, and the Notes sold in reliance on Rule 144A under the Securities Act will initially be in the form of one or more fully-registered global notes, or the Rule 144A global notes.
-The Notes will be deposited with, or on behalf of, a common depositary, and registered in the name of the nominee of the common depositary, for, and in respect of interests held through, Euroclear and Clearstream.
-Except as described herein, certificates will not be issued in exchange for beneficial interests in the global notes representing the Notes.
+The global notes will be issued and registered in the name of Cede & Co., acting as nominee for DTC, which will act as securities depositary for the Notes.
+The global notes will initially be deposited with MUFG Union Bank, N.A., acting as custodian for DTC.

-The Notes (including beneficial interests in the global notes) will be subject to certain restrictions on transfer set forth in the Notes and the fiscal agency agreement and will bear a legend regarding the restrictions as set forth under "Transfer Restrictions."
-Under certain circumstances, transfers may be made only upon receipt by the fiscal agent of a written certification (in the form provided in the fiscal agency agreement).
+The Notes (including beneficial interests in the global notes) will be subject to certain restrictions on transfer set forth in the Notes and the indenture and will bear a legend regarding the restrictions as set forth under "Transfer Restrictions."
+Under certain circumstances, transfers may be made only upon receipt by the trustee of a written certification (in the form provided in the indenture).

-Prior to the 40th day after the later of the commencement of the offering and the closing date, a beneficial interest in a Regulation S global note may be transferred to a person who takes delivery in the form of an interest in a Rule 144A global note upon receipt by the fiscal agent of a written certification (in the form provided in the fiscal agency agreement) from the transferor to the effect that the transferor (i) reasonably believes that the transferee is a QIB purchasing for its own account (or for the account of one or more QIBs over which account it exercises sole investment discretion) and (ii) has notified the transferee of the restrictions on transfer set forth under "Transfer Restrictions."
+Prior to the 40th day after the later of the commencement of the offering and the closing date, a beneficial interest in a Regulation S global note may be transferred to a person who takes delivery in the form of an interest in a Rule 144A global note upon receipt by the trustee of a written certification (in the form provided in the indenture) from the transferor to the effect that the transferor (i) reasonably believes that the transferee is a QIB purchasing for its own account (or for the account of one or more QIBs over which account it exercises sole investment discretion) and (ii) has notified the transferee of the restrictions on transfer set forth under "Transfer Restrictions."

 Beneficial interests in a Rule 144A global note may be transferred to a person who takes delivery in the form of an interest in a Rule 144A global note without any written certification from the transferor or the transferee.
-Beneficial interests in a Rule 144A global note may be transferred to a person who takes delivery in the form of an interest in a Regulation S global note only upon receipt by the fiscal agent of a written certification (in the form provided in the fiscal agency agreement) from the transferor to the effect that such transfer is being made in compliance the restrictions on transfer set forth under "Transfer Restrictions" and pursuant to and in accordance with Rule 903 or 904 of Regulation S under the Securities Act.
+Beneficial interests in a Rule 144A global note may be transferred to a person who takes delivery in the form of an interest in a Regulation S global note only upon receipt by the trustee of a written certification (in the form provided in the indenture) from the transferor to the effect that such transfer is being made in compliance the restrictions on transfer set forth under "Transfer Restrictions" and pursuant to and in accordance with Rule 903 or 904 of Regulation S under the Securities Act.